malickateeq/Redux-Notes/README.md

 ## Named export
 - A named export allows us to export many functions from a single file.
 - To achieve this just place `export` keyword before each function.
+- To renamed the named export: import {reducer as formReducer} from "redux-form";
 ```js
 export const myFunc = (){};
 ```